mirceamrc/news-app/README.md

 ### `npm install`

-For installing all the node modules that were used to create this project.
+For installing all node modules that were used to create this project.

 ### `npm start`